 I joined Siemens Medical Systems in 1988 as a Field Service Engineer in Miami, Florida.
 For the next eleven years, I worked exclusively on Siemens nuclear medicine products, primarily on systems installed between Jacksonville and Key West.
 In 1999, at Siemens request, I relocated to the Orlando area and began servicing Siemens MR and PET scanners, while still maintaining nuclear medicine products.
 In 2001, I was named the Siemens Field Service Engineer of the Year for the state of Florida.

 In 2004, Siemens offered me a position as a Technical Support Engineer (TSE).
 By that time, I had 16 years of experience with Siemens products.
 So nowadays, instead of traveling to two or three hospitals or clinics each day, I work from my home office, where I typically handle 20 to 30 phone calls from both customers and Siemens Field Service Engineers throughout the United States and abroad.
-In 2006 and again in 2010, I was named the Siemens Nuclear Medicine TSE of the Year.
+In 2006, 2010 and 2017, I was named the Siemens Nuclear Medicine TSE of the Year.

 As a Nuclear Medicine TSE, I attend workshops for new products before these systems begin shipping to customers.
 This provides me with invaluable hands-on experience, and also allows me to interact with the design engineers and software programmers.
 I also attend advanced training classes on existing products.
 Together, these workshops and training classes enable me to keep up-to-date on everything in the Siemens Nuclear Medicine product line.
 Additionally, I frequently travel to customer sites throughout the US to assist local Siemens Field Service Engineers whenever difficult, urgent, or time-consuming problems arise.

 So what are my qualifications?
-In short, I have nearly 40 years of electronics experience (the last 28 with Siemens), a Bachelor's Degree in Computer Science, I receive constant updates and training, and I frequently travel to sites to repair the most difficult problems.
+In short, I have over 40 years of electronics experience (the last 30 with Siemens), a Bachelor's Degree in Computer Science, I receive constant updates and training, and I frequently travel to sites to repair the most difficult problems.
 If a customer has a problem with a Siemens gamma camera or computer, then I’m the person they need on the case.